Getting Started with KW47-LOC

 1. Connect your KW47-LOC board to your PC using a USB Type‑C cable

-2. Open the LinkFlash tool that you would have installed in Section 2.1 (this tool comes included with the LinkServer component and the default path for this tool is "C:\nxp\LinkServer_XX.XX.XX\LinkFlash.exe")
+2. Open the LinkFlash tool that you installed in Section 2.1 (this tool comes included with the LinkServer component and the default path for this tool is "C:\nxp\LinkServer_XX.XX.XX\LinkFlash.exe")

 3. Verify that your board is recognized by the tool in the "Probe" field (if not, click "Refresh")